guidokessels/javascript-styleguide/README.md

 multiple lines.';
 ```

-Number should be written as decimal integers, e-notation integers, hexadecimal integers, or
+Numbers should be written as decimal integers, e-notation integers, hexadecimal integers, or
 floating-point decimals with at least one digit before and one digit after the decimal point.
 _Never_ use octal literals.